mfridman/tparse/README.md

  /win
  ```

-`tparse` aims to be a simply alternative to one-liner bash functions.
+`tparse` aims to be a simple alternative to one-liner bash functions.